 We maintain an arrangement with NetJets for use of chartered aircraft.
-Infrequently, an NEO will use a NetJets flight for personal purposes, or the spouse and guests of an NEO may accompany the executive when a NetJets flight is already going to a specific destination for a business purpose.
-In the case of a personal flight, the incremental cost to the Company of such flight is reimbursed to the Company by the NEO.
+Infrequently, an NEO will use a NetJets flight for personal purposes, or the spouse or guests of an NEO may accompany the executive when a NetJets flight is already going to a specific destination for a business purpose.
+In the case of a personal flight, the cost to the Company of such flight is reimbursed to the Company by the NEO.
 In the case of a spouse or other guest on a business flight, this has a minimal cost to the Company and, where applicable, the direct variable costs associated with the additional passenger are included in determining the aggregate incremental cost to the Company.
-For Mr. Case and Mr. McGill, the perquisite column includes any amounts related to such accompanied travel.
+For Mr. Case and Ms. Savacool, the perquisite column includes any amounts related to such accompanied travel.

-All of our NEOs participated in Aon's executive health screening program in 2016, and Mr. Case participated in our executive paid life insurance program in 2016.
+Mr. Case, Ms. Savacool, and Mr. McGill participated in Aon's executive health screening program in 2017, and Mr. Case participated in our executive paid life insurance program in 2017.
 The amount included in "All Other Compensation" is the actual cost to Aon of the NEO's use of these programs.